 When our food arrived, I enjoyed my pasta without any problems.
-However, it wasn’t the most delicious entrée ever and when my dad offered my mom and I a piece of his pizza, we both accepted.
+However, it wasn’t the most delicious entrée ever.
+So when my dad offered my mom and me a piece of his pizza, we both accepted.

 Letting the Guard Down

 I’ve eaten pizza hundreds of times without any problems, and I know that pizza can be problematic if it contains pesto.

 This spring vegetable pizza was completely unassuming and looked like something I’ve eaten many times before.
 My dad ordered by looking at what the table next to us was having and had not noticed on the menu that the dish did, in fact, contain pesto.

 Our waiter had not connected the dots far enough to know that pesto contains nuts and to warn the table that it was not safe for me to eat, in case we were thinking of sharing.
 And I did not bother to check the menu or ask our waiter because this pizza was so totally unassuming, it would be crazy for it to contain nuts.

 I made what I think can be the most dangerous mistake for someone with food allergies to make: assuming that a food is safe because it looks safe or you’ve had it, or something like it, before.
 I let my guard down.
 That’s something I never thought that I would do.

 My previous allergic reactions had all been because of an error on behalf of the kitchen, not my own error.
 But when I began feeling nauseated, I knew something was wrong.
 I immediately checked the menu to see what was listed for this pizza.
 There it was: pesto.
 (A sauce often made using pine nuts).